haraka/haraka-config/README.md

 The `options` object can accepts the following keys:

 - `no_watch` (default: false) - prevents Haraka from watching for updates.
 - `no_cache` (default: false) - prevents Haraka from caching the file.
-This means that the file will be re-read on every call to `config.get`.
-This is not recommended as config files are read syncronously, will block the event loop, and will slow down Haraka.
+The file will be re-read on every call to `config.get`.
+This is not recommended as config files are read syncronously and will slow down Haraka.
 - `booleans` (default: none) - for .ini files, this allows specifying boolean type keys.
 Default true or false can be specified.

 ## <a name="overrides">Default Config and Overrides</a>